How to Avoid the Holiday Weight Gain (October-December)

 Having people around you who are also working on similar goals, who inspire, support, and cheer you on is priceless!
 Most people do not have a supportive circle around them as their family, friends, and co-workers aren’t on the same level of wanting to improve their health.
 (Nothing wrong with that–we all have our different spurts of motivation hit at different times!).

-Click here to join Body Buddies World where you get weekly meal plans and monthly workout plans.
+Click here to join Body Buddies World where you get weekly meal plans and monthly workout plans in addition to a PRIVATE Facebook Group where I offer personal support, advice, answers, and encouragement.

 Who is #CoachKristyJo?